 Chapter 13 bankruptcy may want to know how much they are required to pay during the plan.
 Understanding

-what you will be required to pay will depend on several factors.
-Your
+what you will be required to pay will depend on several factors, including:

-effect on what you will pay.
-There are certain debts that may be required
+There are certain debts that may be required to be paid, and others that

-to be paid, with others being discharged at the end of the plan if they
+may be eligible for discharge at the end of the plan if they quality,

-qualify.
-The bankruptcy court sets guidelines for debtors to follow when
+sets guidelines for debtors to follow when determining repayment plans

 secured debt, and unsecured debt.

 - Priority debts are required to be paid in full through the repayment plan

 and may include debts such as child support, spousal support and income

 taxes.
 Any payments you fell behind on (also known as arrears) would be

 - Secured debts will also be required to be paid, but as with priority debts,